mebabo1/menano/README.md

 First, install the two APKs on your smartphone use v0.118.0 [termux arm64](https://github.com/termux/termux-app) [termux-x11 arm64](https://github.com/termux/termux-x11)

-You can install Smartbox64 by running the termux app and executing five commands
+You can install Smartbox64 by running the termux app and executing tow commands

 You can run limited Windows games on your Snapdragon GPU smartphone using termux